 In 2017 he released 'Kaleidoscope', a unique perspective on 21st century jazz that revolves around a core trio of keyboardist Hue Blanes (The Bamboos, Harry James Angus), and long term collaborator and drummer Matt Head.
 The group’s self titled debut album features special guests Tom Fryer, Ian Dixon and Panagiotis Andreou (Now Vs. Now, New York Gypsy All-Stars).

-Chris is also currently playing alongside The Senegambian Jazz Band and Maia & The Big Sky (Kenya) as well as Paul Reid as both bass player and producer.
+Chris is also currently playing alongside The Senegambian Jazz Band, Solomon Sisay and Maia & The Big Sky (Kenya) as well as Paul Reid as both bass player and producer.

-He is also known for, and has worked alongside, Mulatu Astatke (Ethiopia), Solomon Sisay, Black Jesus Experience, Bob Sedergreen, Valanga Khoza, Kafka Pony, Shirin Majd, Bongeziwe Mabandla (South Africa), The JAzmaris, Dereb the Ambassador, and Yared Negu (Ethiopia).
+He is also known for, and has worked alongside, Mulatu Astatke (Ethiopia), Nhatty Man, Black Jesus Experience, Bob Sedergreen, Valanga Khoza, Kafka Pony, Shirin Majd, Bongeziwe Mabandla (South Africa), The JAzmaris, Dereb the Ambassador, and Yared Negu (Ethiopia).

 Recent show highlights include Meredith Music Festival (Aus), Glastonbury (UK), Melbourne International Jazz Festival (Aus), Wellington Jazz Festival (NZ), St Kilda Festival (Aus), National Gallery of Victoria (Aus), Strawberry Fields (Aus), Queenscliff Music Festival (Aus), Woodford Folk Festival (Aus), Bushfire Festival (Swaziland), Rainbow Serpent Festival (Aus) and Azgo Festival (Mozambique).